BusbyLab/if-unite-insdc/README.md

 if separate databases are used (ITS1 for ITS1, ITS2 for ITS2, etc.),
-this removes the chances for non-target *k*mer matches to occur (e.g., where an 8mer in an ITS1 ASV/OTU sequence just happens to match somewhere in the ITS2 region of the full ITS reference).
+this removes the chances for non-target *k*mer matches to occur (e.g., where an 8mer in an ITS1 ASV/OTU sequence just happens to match somewhere other than the ITS1 subregion full ITS reference).

 **These split references are found in the `its1`, `5.8s`, and `its2` subdirectories within the `04-extract` directory.
 Use files following